What is the latest?

 What is our analysis of the latest?

-For now third months in a row (April, May, and June), the advancement of F3 has been above our expectations.
+For now the fifth month in a row (April to August), the advancement of F3 has been above our expectations.

 We find that suprising for two reasons: 1) F3 is materially above its 10-year trend, and it normally should revert to that line (and slow down as a result); 2) The Visa Office itseld indicated as part of the January VB that the short-term movement was going to be '1 to 3 weeks' (from 'up to a month' earlier).

-Obviously, the context of the 60-day Green Card suspension makes predictions all the more difficult.
+Obviously, the context of the 60-day Green Card suspension and Covid-19 make predictions all the more difficult.

 How is F3-All Countries doing this year so far?